Our makerspace packages are all-inclusive

 In these short lessons, students design and create their own project using digital fabrication technologies, learning 2D and 3D design principles with a 1:1 computer/student ratio.

 In these lessons, teams of students’ problem solve, design, prototype, and improve their solutions to solve a challenge using digital fabrication technologies.

-These lengthy projects involve collaboration, creativity, and critical thinking to define and solve an individual challenge.
+These multi-day and -week projects involve collaboration, creativity, and critical thinking to define and solve an individual challenge.
 Taking six hours or longer, students use human-centered design to address personal, school, or community challenges.